SeiryuXD/Luffy-Robot/README.md

 A modular telegram Python bot running on python3 with an SQLalchemy database.

-Originally a marie fork - Kigyō has evolved further and was built to be more beneficial for Anime Chats.
+Originally a Kigyō fork - Luffy ✨ has evolved further and was built to be more beneficial for Anime Chats.

 It can be found on telegram as [Luffy✨](https://t.me/LuffyGuard_bot).